Generalized Gumbel-Softmax Gradient Estimator for Generic Discrete Random Variables: Introduction

 \section{Introduction}

-Stochastic computational graphs, including deep generative models such as variational autoencoder, are widely used for representation learning.
-Optimizing the network parameters through gradient methods requires an estimation on the gradient values, but the stochasticity requires the computation of expectation, which differentiates this problem from the deterministic gradient of ordinary neural networks.
-There are two common ways of obtaining the gradients, which are score function based methods and reparameterization trick methods.
-Each gradient estimation method has its own characteristics.
-For example, the score function based estimators tend to result in unbiased gradients with high variances, while the reparameterization estimators seem to be leading biased gradients with low variances \citep{Xu19}.
-Hence, to limit the negative aspect, the core technique of the score function based estimators becomes reducing the variances of gradients to achieve stable and fast optimizations.
-Similarly, utilizing the reparameterization estimators requires the differentiable non-centered parameterization \citep{Kingma14a} of random variables.
+Stochastic computational graphs, including variational autoencoders (VAEs) \citep{Kingma14b}, are widely used for probabilistic modeling, representation learning, and generating data in the deep generative model (DGM) society.
+Optimizing the network parameters through back-propagating gradients requires an estimation of the gradient values.
+However, the stochasticity requires the computation of expectation, which differentiates this problem from the deterministic gradient of ordinary neural networks.
+Regarding such a perspective, there are two common ways of estimating the gradients from stochastic nodes: score function (SF) methods and reparameterization methods.
+The SF-based estimators tend to result in unbiased gradients with high variances, hence, the SF-based estimators aim to reduce the variances of gradients for stable and fast optimizations.
+Meanwhile, the reparameterization estimators result in biased gradients with low variances \citep{Xu19}, but they require the \textit{differentiable non-centered parameterization} \citep{Kingma14a} of random variables.

-If we focus on the reparameterization estimators, one of the most popular examples is the reparameterization in the Gaussian variational autoencoder (VAE) \citep{Kingma14b}, which has an exact reparameterization form.
-Other VAEs with explicit priors suggest their reparameterization tricks with approximations.
-For example, Stick-Breaking VAE \citep{Nalisnick17} assumes a Griffiths-Engen-McCloskey (GEM) prior \citep{Pitman02}, and the Beta distribution in the GEM is approximated by the Kumaraswamy distribution \citep{Kumaraswamy80}.
-Dirichlet VAE \citep{Joo19} assumes a Dirichlet prior, and the authors utilized the approximation by the inverse Gamma cumulative density function \citep{Knowles15} and the composition of Gamma random variables to form the Dirichlet distribution.
-For continuous random variables, it is feasible to estimate gradients with recent methods: such as the optimal mass transport gradient \citep{Jankowiak18} with a transport equation; or the implicit reparameterization gradients \citep{Figurnov18} based on the automatic differentiation.
-However, these methods are not applicable to discrete random variables, due to the non-differentiable characteristics.

-To overcome this difficulty, some discrete random variables, such as Bernoulli or categorical random variables, are well-explored recently.
-The authors of \citet{Jang17} and \citet{Maddison17} developed a continuous relaxation of the Bernoulli and the categorical random variables through the Gumbel-Softmax and the Concrete distributions, respectively.
-Meanwhile, other discrete distributions, such as the Poisson, the binomial, the multinomial, the geometric, the negative binomial distributions, and etc, are not explored enough from the learning perspective in the deep generative modeling community.